Birth Of Guru Gobind Singh Ji

 Military Leadership and Battles

 Guru Gobind Singh Ji was not only a spiritual leader but also a skilled military commander.
-He led his forces in numerous battles against the Mughal Empire and its allies, defending the Sikh community from persecution.
+Also, he led his forces in numerous battles against the Mughal Empire and its allies, defending the Sikh community from persecution.
 The battles of Anandpur Sahib, Chamkaur, and Muktsar are testaments to his courage, strategic acumen, and unwavering commitment to justice.

 The Concept of Sarbat Khalsa